andreamazzitelli/checkBin/doc/Third Delivery/Technology.md

 <img src="../../img/eink.jpg" width="200">

 To further reduce the energy consumption we could replace the OLED with a e-ink display.
 This kind of displays consumes a relevant amount of energy only when the values are updated.
-During standby their energy consumption is negligible.
+Indeed, during standby their energy consumption is negligible.
-Taking into account the update frequency of the display in our system, the e-ink option would be more appropriate.
+Taking into account the update frequency of the display in our system, the e-ink option could be more appropriate.

 ### Charging methods
 We could add a solar panel to reduce the size of the needed battery and increase the lifetime.
 We would not have any problem finding the space to add the panel due to the size of standard bins.
 More details in the evaluation document.